 Overall SaaS and subscription index—updated weekly

-The following graph was updated on May 20, 2020.
-At the time of this data collection data, It's looking like subscription companies on ProfitWell are trending upward.
+The following graphs were updated on June 16, 2020.
+At the time of this data collection data, subscription companies on ProfitWell were trending upward.

-This graph displays data collected since January 1, 2020.
+The graph above displays data collected since January 1, 2020.

-This graph displays data collected since January 1, 2019.
+The graph above displays data collected since January 1, 2019.

 How have SaaS and subscription companies been impacted by COVID-19?

 Everyone has been impacted by COVID-19.
 For SaaS specifically, because most companies follow a recurring revenue model with long-term relationships, it's extremely difficult to acquire new customers.
 Right now, retention is more important than ever.
 You may not acquire new customers and see an increase in revenue, but maintaining what you have is more important than ever.

 Your product's value proposition attracts potential customers to your brand and drives them to convert.
 Right now—with the economy taking a hit—value propositions are changing.
 We're seeing major changes when it comes to buyer affinity and behavior.
 Even if you knew your customers and what they valued really well a few months ago, it's different now.
 With affinity and buying behavior changing, you need to readjust your value propositions to attract customers and retain the ones you have.